Sokolniki Park: Sokolniki Chess Club

 Sokolniki Park is famous for its chess club, which is located on the rotunda of the far end of the park's circle.
 The chess club produced some of the finest grandmasters of history.
 During the 1959 US-USSR expo, exhibition matches were held for the eyes of the US delegation, headed by then-Vice President Richard Nixon.
 In the 1970s, the then-little known engineer Natan Sharansky coached locals at the chess club.
 He would later go on to be a renowned refusenik activist and Israeli politician.

 Sokolniki Exhibition and Convention Centre

 The Sokolniki Exhibition and Convention Centre is one of Moscow's venues to host some exhibitions and conferences.
 It is located in East Administrative District directly in Sokolniki Park for Leisure and Recreation.
 It is one of the oldest exhibition sites and the first to start exhibition industry in Russia.

+Museum of Sokolniki Park

+On September 5, 2015, a museum dedicated to preserving and commemorating the history of Sokolniki was opened on the first floor of the park's administration building (Sokolnichesky Val, Building 1, Structure 1).
+During the opening ceremony, Alexander Kibovsky, the head of Moscow's Department of Culture, donated family photographs to the museum's collection, which were related to the post-war restoration of Sokolniki Park.

+The museum hosts exhibitions, guided tours, and quests.

+Transport

+Located 400 meters from the park's main entrance is Sokolniki station on the Sokolnicheskaya Line of the Moscow Metro.
+Nearby, the construction of the eponymous station on the Bolshaya Koltsevaya Line (Greater Ring Line) has been completed.
+At the park's western boundary lie the Moscow-3 and Malenkovskaya platforms of the Yaroslavl direction of the Moscow Railway.
+Public transport routes along the park's boundaries include: